-The project applies the approved monitoring methodologies AMS-I.D (Version 10 of 23 December 2006) - "Grid connected renewable electricity generation" for Type I - Renewable Energy Projects and AMS-III.E (Version 10 of 23 December 2006) - "Avoidance of methane production from biomass decay through controlled combustion" for Type III - Other Project Activities, according to the "Appendix B of the "Simplified modalities and procedures for small-scale CDM project activities" - Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activities.
-The project also applies the monitoring methodologies AMS-III.G (Version 4 of 23 December 2006) and ACM0002 (Version 06, 19 May 2006).
+The project applies the approved monitoring methodology AMS-III.E (Version 10 of 23 December 2006) - "Avoidance of methane production from biomass decay through controlled combustion" for Type III - Other Project Activities, according to the "Appendix B of the "Simplified modalities and procedures for small-scale CDM project activities" - Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activities.
+The project also applies the monitoring methodologies AMS-III.G (Version 4 of 23 December 2006), AMS-I.D (Version 10 of 23 December 2006) and ACM0002 (Version 06, 19 May 2006).